onflow/ccf/ccf_specs.md

 This specification also uses the following notations:
 - Concise Data Definition Language (CDDL) defined by [RFC 8610](https://www.rfc-editor.org/rfc/rfc8610.html).
 CDDL is a notation for unambiguously expressing CBOR and JSON data structures.
 - Extended Diagnostic Notation (EDN) defined by [Appendix G of RFC 8610](https://www.rfc-editor.org/rfc/rfc8610.html#appendix-G).
-EDN is a "diagnostic notation" used for conversing about encoded CBOR data items.
+EDN is a "diagnostic notation" used to converse about encoded CBOR data items.

 #### Requirements Terminology